Use of private information policy (GDPR)

 My contact form asks for contact information including your name and email address, so that I can reply to your enquiry.

 Occasionally, I might receive your contact information from one of my partners.
-If I do, I protect it in exactly the same way as if you give it to us directly.
+If I do, I protect it in exactly the same way as if you give it to me directly.

 What information I hold